Ginkgo Petrified Forest State Park

-Ginkgo Petrified Forest State Park/Wanapum Recreational Area is a geologic preserve and public recreation area covering 7124 acre on the western shoreline of the Columbia River's Wanapum Reservoir at Vantage, Washington.
+Ginkgo Petrified Forest State Park is a geologic preserve and public recreation area covering 7124 acre on the western shoreline of the Columbia River's Wanapum Reservoir at Vantage, Washington.
 Petrified wood was discovered in the region in the early 1930s, which led to creation of the state park as a national historic preserve.
-Over 50 species are found petrified at the site, including ginkgo, sweetgum, redwood, Douglas fir, walnut, spruce, elm, maple, horse chestnut, cottonwood, magnolia, madrone, sassafras, yew, and witch hazel.
+Over 50 species are found petrified at the site, including ginkgo, sweetgum, redwood, Douglas-fir, walnut, spruce, elm, maple, horse chestnut, cottonwood, magnolia, madrone, sassafras, yew, and witch hazel.

 History

 Origin

-The strata the park lies in is identified as the Miocene epoch of the Neogene period, around 15.5 million years ago.
+The stratum in which the park lies belongs to the Miocene epoch of the Neogene period, around 15.5 million years ago.
 During the Miocene, the region was lush and wet, home to many plant species now extinct.
 A number of these trees were buried in volcanic ash, and the organic matter in the tree trunks was gradually replaced by minerals in the groundwater; the resulting petrified wood was protected for millennia by flows of basalt.
 Near the end of the last ice age, the catastrophic Missoula Floods (about 15,000 BCE) eroded the basalt, exposing some of the petrified wood.